att-innovate/firework/README.md

 ## Hardware Development

-- Recap steps 1-3
-- Elaborate on step 3: six `CodedOutputStream` methods --> templates for hardware accelerator design
+If you've made it this far, congratulations!
+Now that we have our board selected, development environment set up with the necessary EDA tools installed, and understand the process of Protocol Buffer serialization and code that performs it, we're finally ready to begin designing our hardware accelerator.
+I claimed that last section was *the most important step*; well, this section is *the most interesting step*.
+It took a lot of preparation to get to this point, and in the following sections, we'll begin to realize our vision.

-First, let's see how the six `CodedOutputStream` methods identified in the last section are translated into into a hardware accelerator.
-Next, we'll see how to integrate the new FPGA peripheral into the Arria 10 GHRD to serve as a co-processor to the SoC's Hard Processor System.
+First, let's see how the six `CodedOutputStream::Write*()` methods identified in the last section are translated into a hardware accelerator design.
+Then, we'll see how to integrate the newly developed FPGA peripheral into the larger <a href="https://rocketboards.org/foswiki/Documentation/GSRDGhrd">Arria 10 GHRD</a> system, serving as a co-processor to the SoC's ARM Cortex-A9 CPU.

 ### 4. Design and Implement the hardware accelerator (FPGA peripheral)